Heads, ancient cities, ideas, and ill-considered TV shows: a roundup of things found…

 “Some people may propose that there would be wild land to cultivate and spare space for housing.
 But they can only be doubled or tripled, or at most increased five times, whereas the population at the same time could be ten to twenty times larger.
 Therefore housing and crop fields tend to be in scarcity, while the population tends to be excessive at all time.”

-I was ready to scream “sic semper eurocentrism!” and jump from the balcony, but this might be more of a demonstration of two common phenomena in the history of knowledge.
+I was ready to scream “sic semper eurocentrism!” and jump from the balcony, but this might be less about who writes the history books and more about some common phenomena in the history of knowledge.
 The first is Stigler’s Law, which holds that no scientific discovery is named for its original discoverer.
-Venn diagrams are named for Joseph Venn, but were used decades earlier by Euler, for example.
-And how about this mindbender: the Playfair cipher is named for Lord Playfair but was created by Charles Wheatstone, who himself is the namesake of the Wheatstone bridge, which was actually invented by Samuel Christie.
+For example, Venn diagrams are named for Joseph Venn, but were used decades earlier by Euler.
+Here’s a real mindbender: the Playfair cipher is named for Lord Playfair but was created by Charles Wheatstone, who himself is the namesake of the Wheatstone bridge, which was actually invented by Samuel Christie.
 Name-jackers all!
 Wikipedia has a whole list of examples of Stigler’s law.

 Stigler cited Robert Merton as the discoverer of Stigler’s Law, making the law an example of itself.
 Merton had written a seminal 1960 paper (pdf here, it’s a good read) on the idea of “multiple independent discoveries.”
-The “heroic theory” of development held sway for most of the 19th and 20th centuries.
-Like the “great man” theory of history, the “heroic theory” held that great leaps forward in science and technology owed to the work of singularly unique intellects; that great ideas drop “down from heaven through the agency of star-touched genius.”
+For most of the 19th and 20th centuries, the “heroic theory” of development held sway.
+A variant on the “great man” theory of history, heroic theory holds that great leaps forward in science and technology owe to the work singularly unique intellects; that great ideas drop “down from heaven through the agency of star-touched genius.”
 Indeed, according to Carlyle, “the history of the world is but the biography of great men” (all previous and future sexism in this section is [sic]): Darwin thought of evolution, Newton calculus, and Einstein relativity; Nobel prizes go to great men of genius, without whom we would still be in the caves.